Butterworth, Greater Manchester: Governance

 The Knights of the Order of St John of Jerusalem held a court leet in Butterworth after 1148.
 In 1253, in the reign of Henry III, permission was granted for the Knights to erect a gallows "on a bleak hill to the north of Milnrow", now commemorated in the name of a public house at the top of Kiln Lane hill.
 The manorial courts were replaced by the Duchy Court with a Deputy Bailiff in Rochdale, referenced in relation to actions for trespass in 1567 and for breach of contract in 1608.
 A courthouse for hearings of petty sessions before justices of the peace was built in 1656 on Dale Street, Milnrow.

 The manorial division of Butterworth continued into the 19th and early 20th centuries.
-In 1828,the Lordship side and the Freehold side each had an overseer and a constable.
+In 1828, the Lordship side and the Freehold side each had an overseer and a constable.
 Welfare provisions, derived from the Elizabethan Poor Law of 1601, were replaced by Poor Law Amendment Acts of the 19th century.

 Industrialisation and population increases in Milnrow and Newhey were made at the expense of Butterworth.
-Milnrow Local Board was formed in 1870 and parts of Butterworth including Hollingworth Lake, were transferred to local boards in Littleborough and Wardle.
-In 1894 Milnrow Local Board was replaced by Milnrow Urban District Council, and the township identity ceased but its name survives in the hamlet Butterworth Hall, its hall, and Butterworth Hall Brook.
+In 1866 Butterworth became a separate civil parish, Milnrow Local Board was formed in 1870 and parts of Butterworth including Hollingworth Lake, were transferred to local boards in Littleborough and Wardle.
+In 1894 Milnrow Local Board was replaced by Milnrow Urban District Council, and the township identity ceased but its name survives in the hamlet Butterworth Hall, its hall, and Butterworth Hall Brook, the parish was abolished and merged with Milnrow, Littleborough, Rochdale and Wardle.
 The area of the former township lies within the Metropolitan Borough of Rochdale in Greater Manchester.